mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Multibrushes: Symmetry / Parallel / Mirrored / Snowflake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Krita's Multibrush tool allows you to paint with multiple brushes at the same time.
-Movements of the brushes other than the main brush is created by mirroring what you paint, or duplicating it by any number around any axis.
+Movements of the brushes other than the main brush is created by mirroring what you paint, or by duplicating it by any number around any axis.
 They can also be used in parallel mode.

 .. image:: /images/tools/Krita-multibrush.png
    :align: center